maikhol/Cowculator/README.md

-# Cowculator
+# Tic-Tac-Toe
+Long live the cows.
-Fun way to learn math for kids!
+Relaxing way to spend your time.